Barcelona’s beach

 2. Peix d’Or

-The goldfish near the two skyscrapers was designed by Frank Gehry in honour of, there they are again, the 1992 Olympics.
+The golden fish near the two skyscrapers was designed by Frank Gehry, again in honor of the 1992 Olympic Games.

 3. Hotel Arts and Torre Mapfre